group2 0.1.0

 float sphereRadius,

-Detect walls to the left, right, and front of the player via sphere casts.
+Detect walls to the left, right, and front of the player.

-Also probes downward to measure ground distance (used for wallrun/climb min height).
+Also probes downward to measure ground distance (used for wallrun min-height gates).

 Parameters